Upinder Singh: Honours

 Singh was awarded the Netherlands Government Reciprocal Fellowship in 1985, to pursue research at the Instituut Kern, Leiden.
 She was awarded the Ancient India and Iran Trust/Wallace India Visiting Fellowship to pursue research in Cambridge and London in 1999.
 She was also a visiting fellow of Lucy Cavendish College, Cambridge.
 Singh has received the prestigious Daniel Ingalls Fellowship at the Harvard-Yenching Institute, Harvard University in 2005.

 She is the national coordinator for history at the Institute of Life Long Learning at the University of Delhi.

 She was visiting professor at the University of Leuven, Belgium, as the recipient of the Erasmus Mundus Fellowship, May–June 2010.

 Controversies

-On 25 February 2008, right wing activists demonstrated in the University of Delhi campus, in protest of an essay by A.K.
-Ramanujan, titled Three Hundred Ramayanas.
+On 25 February 2008, right-wing activists demonstrated at the Delhi University campus, in protest against an essay by A.K.
+Ramanujan titled Three Hundred Ramayanas.
 The activists felt the essay was offensive, and alleged that Singh was responsible for its inclusion in a list of recommended readings for the BA programme in history.
 The University denied the allegation and stated that Singh was "… neither the editor nor compiler of the book on Cultural History of Ancient India."